 - 7 oz (200 g) vegan dark chocolate, finely chopped

 - 1 tablespoons vegan butter, or solid coconut oil

 - Preheat your oven to 175°C (350°F).
 Lightly grease the base and sides of a square 8" pan with some oil or vegan butter, then line with parchment paper.

 - For the crust, add the almond flour, cacao powder, salt, coconut oil, and maple syrup to your food processor and blend until the ingredients stick together to form a dough.

 - Evenly press the dough into the base of the pan and smooth it out with a spatula or flat bottomed glass.
 With a fork, gently prick the dough several times.
 Bake for 15-18 minutes until slightly browned, then allow to cool to room temperature.

-- For the topping, melt two-thirds of chocolate over a double boiler.
-Once melted, remove it from the heat and stir in the remaining third of chocolate, stir until melted thoroughly.
+- For the topping, melt two-thirds of the chocolate over a double boiler.
+Once melted, remove it from the heat and stir in the remaining third of chocolate and vegan butter, stir until melted thoroughly.
 Use a spatula to spread it over mint filling in an even layer.
 Place in the fridge for 15 minutes to set.

 - To slice, place a sharp knife in a jug of boiling water to heat it.
 Wipe the knife dry and gently cut, allowing the heat from the knife to melt through the slices.

 - Store these slices in an airtight container in the fridge and consume within a week.
 Alternatively you can freeze any unused portions and defrost as needed.

 © addictedtodates.com.
 All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.
 Please do not republish this recipe, instead, include a link to this post for the recipe.